conan-io/conan-extensions/extensions/commands/cache/README.md

 - `-f, --format` _Optional_: `json` for machine-readable output.

 **Notes**
+- Combining flags: `--older-than <age> --policy largest` protects recently-used packages and, among the older ones, evicts the largest first — a size-aware LRU that reclaims space in as few deletions as possible while keeping your working set intact.
 - The eviction unit is a package binary (a package revision).
 Recipe and cached-source folders are counted towards the reported cache size but are never removed.
 If package binaries alone cannot bring the cache under the limit, the command warns and suggests `conan cache clean`.